 E) These duties are innate as I am biologically predisposed to have concern for my home and the creatures with whom I share it.

-To illustrate choice D: Decades of burning fossil fuels has led to a layer of greenhouse gases getting thicker and causing the Earth to warm.
+To illustrate choice D: Decades of burning fossil fuels has led to a layer of greenhouse gases growing thicker and causing the Earth to warm.
 We can deduce from this observed fact, that we have a duty to find alternative, greener fuels.

 To illustrate choice E: Dogs don’t shit where they sleep.
 This could, hypothetically, be proven by science to apply to humans at some point but still a valid answer when poking someone for their personal opinion.